ysonitis5/trading_bot/README.md

 New algorithms and trading methods can be easily implemented.
 Currently the bot uses EMAs to determine when to buy, sell or close a position.

-Will need a dontshare py file with two variables to keep KuCoin api credentials private
+Will need a dontshare file with two variables to store two KuCoin api credentials and keep them private from the main program.